devyanshi-t/DemoOne/ReadMe.md

 ####  Context
 1. This demo shows how to deploy an windows VM using an ARM templates .<br/>
 2. To deploy a VM we need to assign it to a Virtual Network First.<br/>
-3. The azuredeploy template above first creates a Virtual Network with two subnets- Frontend and Backend Subnet.
+3. The azuredeploy template above first creates a Virtual Network with two subnets- Frontend and Backend Subnet.<br/>
 4. It also assignd Network Security Groups (NSG) to each of the subnets.
 Figure below shows the template for this deployment<br/>
 5. t also assignd Network Security Groups (NSG) to each of the subnets.
 Figure below shows the  template for this deployment<br/>
                     <p align="center">